MEET HIDOE’s Leadership TEAM

 Bio

 Rebecca Winkie was named complex area superintendent in March 2021.
-She began her career with the Department in 2003 at Lāna‘i High and Elementary as a middle school teacher and later as registrar before joining Kalama Intermediate in 2014.
-She went on to serve as vice principal of King Kamehameha III Elementary and as principal at Princess Nāhiʻenaʻena Elementary.
+She began her career with the Department at Lānaʻi High and Elementary in 2003 as a middle school teacher and later served as vice principal of King Kamehameha III Elementary and as principal at Princess Nāhiʻenaʻena Elementary.
 Winkie earned her bachelor’s and master’s degrees in middle childhood education and her doctoral degree in educational administration and supervision from Georgia State University.

 Bio